Daniyaliranmehr/Document-Question-Answering-System/README.md

 - [x] Add REST API endpoints for external integrations
 - [ ] Support additional document formats (PDF, TXT)
-- [ ] Persist FAISS vector index instead of rebuilding on each query
 - [ ] Implement user authentication and multi-user support
 - [ ] Add conversation history and chat interface
 - [ ] Upgrade to more advanced commercial LLMs as computational and financial resources become available